This guidance is based on what is currently known about the transmission of coronavirus disease 2019 (COVID-19).

 Personal protective equipment (PPE) is specialized clothing or equipment worn by health care workers for their protection and to help prevent the spread of germs between patients.
 PPE includes but is not limited to gloves, gowns/aprons, goggles or face shields, facemasks and respirators.
 PPE does not guarantee total protection and must be used in combination with precautionary measures such as hand hygiene to be most effective.
 PPE used improperly (such as when taking off PPE) can provide a false sense of protection and potentially lead to self-contamination, particularly when not combined with other hygiene measures.

-The use of PPE is crucial for healthcare workers and other first responders (for example, emergency medical technicians) that perform direct patient care in healthcare settings and routinely have prolonged, close direct contact with patients with possible or confirmed COVID-19 infection or their bodily fluids.
+The use of PPE is crucial for healthcare workers, social services workers and other first responders (for example, emergency medical technicians) that perform direct patient care and routinely have prolonged, close direct contact with patients with possible or confirmed COVID-19 infection or their bodily fluids.

 PPE is not required, however, for employees or visitors of healthcare facilities that do not perform direct patient care or enter the room(s) of patients.